-To cater for the housing needs of the elderly, we have several housing schemes that grant priority to elderly public rental housing (PRH) applicants.
-Single elderly people can apply under the Single Elderly Persons Priority Scheme while the Elderly Persons Priority is catered for two or more elderly persons applying together.
-Families with elderly persons can enjoy prioritised allocation under the Harmonious Families Priority Scheme.
+To cater for the housing needs of the elderly, we have several housing schemes that grant priority to elderly Public Rental Housing (PRH) applicants.
+Single elderly people can apply for the Single Elderly Persons Priority Scheme while the Elderly Persons Priority Scheme is catered for two or more elderly persons applying together.
+Elderly persons opting to live with the adult family members in the same unit or opting to live in two nearby units with the adult family members can enjoy prioritised allocation under the Harmonious Families Priority Scheme.
 We also provide different types of housing in PRH estates especially designed to facilitate the everyday lives of the elderly.

 Details of our services include: